MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 The HoloLens wizard helps you configure the following settings in a provisioning package:

-- Upgrade HoloLens 1 to the Enterprise edition
+- Upgrade HoloLens (1st gen) to the Enterprise edition

     > [!NOTE]
-    > These settings can only be applied to HoloLens 1 if the provisioning package includes an edition upgrade license to [Windows Holographic for Business](hololens1-upgrade-enterprise.md), or if the device has already been upgraded to Windows Holographic for Business.
+    > These settings can only be applied to HoloLens (1st gen) if the provisioning package includes an edition upgrade license to [Windows Holographic for Business](hololens1-upgrade-enterprise.md), or if the device has already been upgraded to Windows Holographic for Business.

 - Configure the HoloLens first experience (OOBE)
 - Configure the Wi-Fi network